WWE News: Hall Of Famer Gives Update On Big Cass’ Recovery Progress

 — ZXL (@TheCaZXL) August 5, 2019

 However, the company might be interested in bringing Cass back into the fold when he recovers from his addiction issues.
-As The Inquisitr previously reported, there has been some discussions between both parties recently.
+As The Inquisitr previously reported, there have been some discussions between both parties recently.

 Cass was released from his WWE contract last year after a series of backstage incidents, where he reportedly had heat with the locker room and management over his poor behavior.
 The superstar has since revealed that some of the stories about him are true, while others are just rumors.

-However, he did admit that the SmackDown Live segment which saw him repeatedly beat up a little person, despite being instructed to only kick him once, was one of the incidents that led to his release.
+In fact, he admitted that the SmackDown Live segment which saw him repeatedly beat up a little person, despite being instructed to only kick him once, was one of the incidents that led to his release.

 Since leaving WWE, Cass has made headlines for unflattering reasons.
 Earlier this year, AEW star Joey Janela revealed that the former WWE performer chased him around the locker room at an indie show, threatening to kill him.
 The incident stemmed from a fight that happened between Janela and Cass’ friend, Enzo Amore, earlier this year.